What is Double Glazing?

 Common Issues and Solutions with Double Glazing Windows

 Like any other home improvement, double glazing windows can also have some issues.
-One common issue is blown seals, which can cause misting, characterized by moisture buildup between panes, leading to a foggy appearance.
+One common issue is blown double glazing seals, which can cause misting, characterised by moisture buildup between panes, leading to a foggy appearance.

 Professional window repair for misted double glazing involves: